greena13/redux-and-the-rest/README.md

 configure({ store });
 ```

-And you must define a `show` action when defining your resource:
+And you must define a `fetchItem` action when defining your resource:

 ```javascript
 import { serializeKey, ITEM } from `redux-and-the-rest`;